EVPlab/lifespan-pain-trajectories/README.md

 This repository contains the analysis code for:

-**Global Prevalence Trajectories of Pain across the Lifespan: A Pooled Analysis of 6.1 Million Individuals from 118 Countries and Territories.** *In submission.*
+**Global Prevalence Trajectories of Pain across the Lifespan: A Pooled Analysis of 6.1 Million Individuals from 118 Countries and Territories.

 ## Global Pain Benchmarking Tool